Habilya/TeamUpWebScraper/README.md

 ## Configuration
 This project uses a config file, it is required for the application to start.
-By default the config folder is not deployed, if you are trying to run this application.
-You may create manually a `config` folder inside the application folder (where .exe is) and add a `appsettings.json` inside ex: `config/appsettings.json`.
+By default, the config folder is not deployed.
+If you are trying to run this application, you may create manually a `config` folder inside the application folder (where the .exe is) and add a `appsettings.json` inside ex: `config/appsettings.json`.

-You may take the "Development" version that is store in the github repo [src/TeamUpWebScraperUI/config/appsettings.json](./src/TeamUpWebScraperUI/config/appsettings.json)
+You may take the "Development" version of that config, that is in the github repo [src/TeamUpWebScraperUI/config/appsettings.json](./src/TeamUpWebScraperUI/config/appsettings.json)

-Make sure to chang the following values:
+Make sure to change the following values:
 ```json
 "TeamUpAPI": {
 		"TeamupToken": "[YOUR_API_KEY]",